-Thirty miles from the nearest trailhead, in the remote and trail-less Ionian Basin, the Enchanted Gorge had captured my imagination on the map over a decade ago because it’s guarded at its head by Scylla and Charybdis (rock formations).
+Thirty miles from the nearest trailhead, in the remote and trail-less Ionian Basin, the Enchanted Gorge had captured my imagination on the map over a decade ago because of those rock formations, Scylla and Charybdis, guarding the entrance.
 The Gorge slices through a metamorphic massif called The Black Divide at the center of the California Sierra Nevada.

 I found an approach and very general description of the trip online.
 Bill Finch had done it solo, too.
 That online account and a map were the sum total of my research for my solo descent of the Enchanted Gorge.
 Perhaps I could have prepared more.
 Perched on a thin ledge over the Gorge's swollen creek, wondering if there was a better way down the damn thing, I did hate myself for not reading every friggin' thing ever written about hiking the Enchanted Gorge.